maildir(5) - man - phpMan

 A “Maildir” is a structured directory that holds E-mail messages.
 Maildirs were first

-nothing more than a single collection of E-mail messages.
-The Courier mail server builds
+more than a single collection of E-mail messages.
+The Courier mail server builds upon Qmail's

-upon Qmail's maildirs to provide extended functionality, such as folders and quotas.
-This
+maildirs to provide extended functionality, such as folders and quotas.
+This document

-document describes the Courier mail server's extended maildirs, without explicitly
+describes the Courier mail server's extended maildirs, without explicitly identifying The

-identifying The Courier mail server-specific extensions.
-See maildir(5) in Qmail's
+Courier mail server-specific extensions.
+See maildir(5) in Qmail's documentation for the

 Traditionally, E-mail folders were saved as plain text files, called “mboxes”.
 Mboxes have

-required in order to allow simultaneous concurrent access by different applications.
+in order to allow simultaneous concurrent access by different applications.
+Locking is often

-Locking is often problematic, and not very reliable in network-based filesystem
+problematic, and not very reliable in network-based filesystem requirements.
+Some

-requirements.
-Some network-based filesystems don't offer any reliable locking mechanism at
+network-based filesystems don't offer any reliable locking mechanism at all.
+Furthermore,

-require locking.
-Multiple applications can update a maildir at the same time, without
+locking.
+Multiple applications can update a maildir at the same time, without stepping on

 Maildir contents